 1 teaspoon of fish oil or if you cringe at the thought of the smell, you can use coconut oil.
 While the fish oil will help to rebound elasticity to help with wrinkles, coconut oil is a great rejuvenator and skin softener.
 In fact, put some on your lips to help soothe and keep them moist during sleep.

-The pumpkin is high in beta-carotene and aids in washing away dead skin cells, oatmeal helps to cleans and calm the skin.
+The pumpkin is high in beta-carotene and aids in washing away dead skin cells, oatmeal helps to clean and calm the skin.

 Rinse and follow with a good night cream of

-1 tablespoon of Greek yogurt mixed with 1 teaspoon of coco butter or honey
+1 tablespoon of Greek yogurt mixed with 1 teaspoon of cocoa butter or honey